The Walking Dead season 1: Promotion

 The show's official website released a motion comic based on the first issue of the original comic and voiced by Phil LaMarr.
 The site also posted a making-of documentary primarily about the first episode, as well as a number of other behind-the-scenes videos and interviews.
 In the documentary, comic series creator and show executive producer Robert Kirkman as well as artist Charlie Adlard expressed that they were pleased with how faithful the show is to the comic and remark on the similarities between the actors and the comic's original character drawings.
-Several scenes from "Days Gone Bye" were screened July 23, 2010 as part of the 2010 San Diego Comic-Con International.
+Several scenes from "Days Gone Bye" were screened July 23, 2010 as part of the 2010 San Diego Comic-Con.
 Hurd asserted that "[they] really are doing six one-hour movie", and Darabont insisted that the series would closely reflect the development in the comics.
 "The path is a very strong template.
 But we're going to take every interesting detour we feel like taking.
 As long as were staying on the path of what Robert has done, I don't see any reason not to.
-If they have patience we'll eventually catch up to what Robert is doing."
+If they have patience we'll eventually catch up to what Robert is doing".